lenageorgescu-dsl/seminar/Readme.md

 ## Generating data
 This application was developed to work on Ubuntu 22.04.
 1. Adjust the paths in docker-compose.yml
+2. Create a folder called "search-engine-volumes" on root level
-2. Enter the app-folder and run the following commands:
+3. Enter the app-folder and run the following commands:
 `
 (1) npm run docker:reboot
 `